 Dr. Juerg Steffen, CEO of Henley & Partners, says the USD 100 million plus band represents the best definition in today’s world of what it means to be ‘super-wealthy’.
 “Not long ago, in the late 1990s, USD 30 million was considered by most banks as the fortune that was needed to meet this status.
 However, asset prices have risen significantly since then, making USD 100 million the new benchmark.”

-Andrew Amoils, Head of Research at New World Wealth, says the centi-millionaires are arguably the most important and relevant top-end global wealth band currently.
-“In many emerging markets and smaller countries, there are relatively few billionaires, which makes the billionaire wealth band largely irrelevant.
-However, many of these same countries have large numbers of centi-millionaires.
-For instance, Kenya has no billionaires, but it has 14 centi-millionaires.
-Malta has only 2 billionaires but 26 centi-millionaires.
-The centi-millionaire wealth band is therefore a far more accurate reflection of the ‘super-wealthy’ community in these countries.”
+Andrew Amoils, Head of Research at New World Wealth, agrees, and points out that “in many emerging market countries, there are very few billionaires, making the wealth band largely irrelevant.
+However, these nations often have large centi-millionaire populations.
+Kenya, for instance, has no billionaires but 15 centi-millionaires, while South Africa has just 5 billionaires compared to 102 centi-millionaires.
+The centi-millionaire wealth band is therefore a far more accurate reflection of the “super-wealthy” community in these countries.”